dub-flow/subsnipe/README.md

 Examples:
 ./subsnipe -d test.com
-./subsnipe -d test.com -o ../output-dir

 Flags:
   -d, --domain string   The domain to query for subdomains (required) -h, --help            help for subsnipe
-  -o, --output string   The directory where the output file will be written (default ".")
 ```

 # Setup ✅